Tell-All Book Questions Trump’s Mental Health Alleges That President Has Become Increasingly Forgetful

 The author of an explosive tell-all book detailing the first year of the Trump White House is raising new questions about the president’s mental health.

-Michael Wolff writing an essay for the Hollywood Reporter on Thursday questioned President Trump’s mental competence after alleging that the 71-year-old fails to recognize old friends, tweets erratically, slurs his speeches and repeats stories as much as three times, word-for-word, expression-for-expression all within 10 minutes.
+Michael Wolff writing an essay for the Hollywood Reporter on Thursday questioned President Trump’s mental competence after alleging that the 71-year-old fails to recognize old friends, tweets erratically, slurs his speeches, and repeats stories as much as three times, word-for-word, expression-for-expression all within 10 minutes.

 Wolff claims that White House aides in a bid to hide the failings from the public last fall concocted a plan where anyone who wanted to interview the president, needed to submit their questions beforehand.

-Wolff who is releasing his brimstone book, Fire and Fury: Inside the Trump White House early after being threatened by President Trump’s lawyers to desist, claims White House Communications Director Hope Hicks is particularly attentive to Trump’s lapses.
+Wolff, who is releasing his brimstone book Fire and Fury: Inside the Trump White House early after being threatened by President Trump’s lawyers to desist, claims White House Communications Director Hope Hicks is particularly attentive to Trump’s lapses.

 He alleges that it was this failing that made Hicks urge the president to forgo an interview to open the fall season of 60 Minutes and instead be interviewed by Fox News’ Sean Hannity who offered to supply his questions before the show.